 If you’re looking for the cheapest way to remodel a bathroom, you should try your hardest to keep the plumbing where it is.

-I’ll shared a WHOLE post about DIY shower tips here.
+I’ll share a WHOLE post about DIY shower tips here.
 It digs in a lot more to this concept of simple shower designs.

-Rather than putting a whole new countertop, you maybe able to salvage yours, which is one of my favorite cheap bathroom remodel ideas.
-Just look at the crazy difference painting the countertop made in this bathroom!
+Rather than putting a whole new countertop, you may be able to salvage yours with paint, which is one of my favorite cheap bathroom remodel ideas.

 While we are talking about painting unusual things – did you know that you can paint your bathroom floor instead of replacing it during a bathroom remodel!?

 And you can get really creative with the painted floors too and stencil a design!
 It can be tedious, but it’s so worth it!
 I walk you through the whole tile stencil process in this article.